liyuan-qiu/DDS-ARDUINO/README.md

 # DDS-ARDUINO
 The pin is based on the hardware https://github.com/afch/DDS-AD9910-Arduino-Shield/tree/master/Libraries .
-But I only use the single tone mode and also use the profile0-7 by profile[0:2].
+But I only use the single tone mode and profile play mode.
+The AD9910-profile-play-matlab file contains the arduino file and the matlab spi control file, but the profile play function can't be triggered by the DDS_trigger input pin.
+The AD9910_with_trigger_direct_finish file contains the arduino file which can realize the triggered profile play funtion but the parameters can't be transferred from the SPI port.
+In fact, I will combine these two files in the future.

+The following is the test result of profile play function which don't include the frequency noise because the frequency noise had been tested by the developer  https://github.com/afch/DDS-AD9910-Arduino-Shield/tree/master/Libraries.

 ## 1.profile time test: the difference between set profile time and real profile time